I won’t disappoint – Mahama on calls to declare intentions

 This is following the party’s humbling at the polls by the New Patriotic Party in 2016.

-The party’s Unity Marches the NDC has been holding nationwide to bridge the gap between the party hierarchy and the grassroots embody these reorganisation efforts.
+The Unity Marches have embodied the reorganisation the NDC has been holding nationwide to bridge the gap between the party hierarchy and the grassroots.

 In a post on Facebook, Mr Mahama applauded the party’s reorganisation efforts which he said had raised the party morale.